JuliaPhylo/PhyloNetworks.jl/docs/src/man/installation.md

 ## Julia types

 Each object in Julia has a *type*.
-We show here small examples on how to get more info on an object, what's its type, and how to manipulate objects.
+We show here small examples on how to get more info on an object.
-For example, let's read a list of gene trees:
+If we want to know the type of a particular object, use `typeof` For example, let's read a list of gene trees.
+First, we need the file name.

 ```@repl install
-raxmltreefile = joinpath(dirname(pathof(PhyloNetworks)), "..","examples","raxmltrees.tre");
+raxmltreefile = joinpath(dirname(dirname(pathof(PhyloNetworks))), "examples","raxmltrees.tre")
-genetrees = readMultiTopology(raxmltreefile);
+typeof(raxmltreefile)
 ```

-Typing `varinfo()` will provide a list of objects and packages in memory, including `genetrees` that we just created.
-If we want to know the type of a particular object, we do:
+The object `raxmltreefile` is a basic string (of letters).
+Let's create our list of gene trees by reading this file.

 ```@repl install
+genetrees = readMultiTopology(raxmltreefile); # the semicolon suppresses info on the result
 typeof(genetrees)
 ```
 which shows us that `genetrees` is of type `Vector{HybridNetwork}`, that is, a vector containing networks.
 If we want to know about the attributes the object has, we can type `?` in Julia, followed by `HybridNetwork` for a description.

+Typing `varinfo()` will provide a list of objects and packages in memory, including `raxmltreefile` and `genetrees` that we just created.

 ## Quick start